 - Lunch at Tahiti Nui // The town of Hanalei has a cute little strip of shops and restaurants.
 Tahiti Nui came recommended to us, and it didn’t disappoint!
 We sat on the patio overlooking the main street in Hanalei and enjoyed a poké bowl and fish sandwich.
 The pizza also looked great!

 - Shaved Ice at Wishing Well // The coolest shaved ice shack!
 In Hawaii, they serve shaved ice with ice cream (mind blown!).
 There are picnic tables out front where you can hang out and enjoy the sweet treat.

 - Anini Beach // Anini Beach was my favorite beach on the North Shore!
 It’s less popular than Hanalei Bay beach and much calmer.
 It’s a narrow beach with super calm surf (there were barely any waves).
 There were only a few other folks on the beach when we were there.
 It was so incredibly peaceful!
+Captain Na Pali offers the best Napali coast boat tour as it is limited to 6 passengers rather than being a party boat.
 The only drawback of Anini is that it’s not part of a public park so there are no restrooms at this beach (just something to keep in mind).